99% Of Presenters Don’t Use This – But You Can’t Get Action Without It

 “What?
 You’ve just told me to hone in on the customers’ needs and now you’re saying this!” you exclaim.

 As Simon Sinek points out in his book ‘Start with Why’, your customer will often focus on the features they want.
-For example, they may ask for a car with leather seats, low petrol consumption or ‘gas’ if you’re from the States.
+For example, they may ask for a car with leather seats, low petrol consumption or electric options.
 This tells you what your audience wants.
-Most pitches and presentations cover the what and how but not the WHY.

 This completely misses the point.

-Apple is Sinek’s famous example of a company that is technically no different from its competitors but emphasises the ‘Why’ constantly.
-You want to challenge the status quo with creativity and style?
-Buy Apple.
 Apple is one of the most successful companies on the planet because of a consistent, inspiring message that resonates through every single presentation and marketing campaign.
 By the way, Apple seem to have forgotten their audience in their 2024 advertising campaign.
 They show art and musical instruments being crushed as they’re now apparently irrelevant, having been replaced by the new thinner I-Pad.
-This has caused a backlash with creators, their market, showing the importance of a consistent WIIFM if you’re in Tech Marketing.
+This caused a backlash with creators, their market, showing the importance of a consistent WIIFM if you’re in Tech Marketing.

 In this article is a list of questions to ask and suggested tactics for your use.
 These will help you to dig up the audience motivators.
 If you’re able to trigger your audience’s needs you’ll win their emotions.
 The facts and figures will add validity to your argument but it’s the ‘why’ that creates the change.

-Your Action:
+Your Action

 - When you’re given a presentation, you’ll naturally determine the subject, then find out who you’re talking to…